 The evolution of Djing over the years has been fascinating.
 In its earliest days, DJs like Grandmaster Theodore and Kool Herc had to pick up the needle as the break ended and put it back at the start.
 You were not going to succeed unless you were very fast to avoid breaking the party as you move the needle.
 They were also the showmen, working the crowd and the needle at the same time.
 Today you can easily succeed as a freelance DJ in Dubai as all you need is to build your mixing skills by purchasing the must-have DJ equipment.

-Modern technology has made it possible for freelance DJs to host live shows from their living room.
-You also do not need high-tech equipment to keep the party going as you can use a smartphone to entertain your audience even in the non-traditional setups like in a car as you travel.
-And what’s even more, is that it’s now easier to host different types of parties as you can use an Evernote to organize your music.
+Modern technology has made it possible for freelance DJs to host live shows from their living rooms.
+You also do not need high-tech equipment to keep the party going as you can use a smartphone to entertain your audience even in non-traditional setups like in a car as you travel.
+And what’s even more, is that it’s now easier to host different types of parties as you can use Evernote to organize your music.

 In this article, we will look at some of the emerging Djing technologies that are changing the way DJs work.